yijie086/lAgerPhi/README.md

 ## JSON configuration file

-`liege` is mainly configured through a JSON file.
+`lAger` is mainly configured through a JSON file.
 You can find examples under `examples`.
 The entire configuration is placed under the `mc` key.
 As example, let's discuss `solid.ep-2gluon.json`.